anthonybaulo/stock-indicator-analysis/README.md

 In proper nerd fashion, by the power of science, I hope to be able to either: 1) present them with contradictory results in a crowded room, or 2) use the supportive results to achieve world domination, and conveniently forget where the strategy came from.
 Just kidding.
 I'd make them a Duke or something.

-More practically, this test can be used to compare the results of a Machine Learning model to that of random chance.
+More practically, this test can also be used to compare the results of a Machine Learning model to that of random chance.

 ## The Data
 * The data was collected from the free tier of the [Alpha Vantage](https://www.alphavantage.co/) API, using the [python wrapper](https://github.com/RomelTorres/alpha_vantage) by Romel Torres